Matissoss/pasm/docs/error-spec.md

 #### example

-Let's take for an example: `.define` directive.
+Let's take for an example: `define` directive.

 ```
 align 10 ; invalid, align cannot be used in root